texuf/whiskeynode/README.md

 whiskeynode
 ===========

-A graph ORM for MongoDB with a weak-reference cache.
+A graph ORM for MongoDB with a weak-reference application cache.

 ##Philosophy